 “The commanders and soldiers that were sent on the task in Gaza should know that they are safe from any tribunal and that the State of Israel will assist them in this issue and protect them as they protected us with their bodies during the military operation in Gaza”.

-Many nations, organisations and individuals have sworn to bring those guilty of war crimes to, as in Simon Wiesenthal’s own words, face “justice, not vengeance”, and yet Israel has flatly declared it will defend the indefensible.
+Many nations, organisations and individuals have sworn to bring those guilty of war crimes to, as in Simon Wiesenthal’s own words, face “justice, not vengeance”, and yet the State of Israel has flatly declared it will defend the indefensible.

-How sad it is when we only see those we have a direct genetic kinship with as people and anyone else as sub-human.
+How sad it is when we only consider those with whom we have a direct genetic kinship as human.

 I believe in justice and I hope, one day, it will be served to the oppressed of the world despite the power and the guns and the bullets and the rockets and the lies and the deceit and the politics of those who say they believe in peace.
-That day is coming soon, but I fear that as everything in human history, it is a cycle that will repeat itself until nothing exists.
+That day is coming soon, but I fear that like everything in human history, it is a cycle that is bound to repeat itself until we learn.
+Or don’t.